flaviogf/mobiclone/README.md

 ## :rocket: Project

-:globe_with_meridians: This project is a clone of Mobilis app that was made just only study.
+:moneybag: This project is a clone of Mobilis app that was made just only study.

 ## :computer: Techs